 Building institutional capital

 The Credit Union shall, out of its surplus from each year, establish and maintain reserves in accordance with the prudential rules on capital adequacy established by the Relevant Authority.
+The Board, as prescribed by legislation, must ensure it maintains certain capital levels as determined by the relevant authority and linked to the size of the credit union.
+To that end where the payment of dividends, or interest on deferred shares were to reduce the capital ratio below regulatory minimum then the board has the right to waive said payments during the period.
+In subsequent periods the Credit Union may determine it appropriate to recompense deferred shareholders for interest foregone from future profits.

-Distribution of surplus
+Distribution of profit / surplus

 Following compliance with the capital adequacy requirements established by the Relevant Authority, the Credit Union may allocate any remaining surplus in the following manner: